themlstudent/100DaysofMachineLearning/README.md

 #### 1. While Loop
 A while loop statement in Python programming language repeatedly executes a target statement as long as a given condition is true.

           Syntax
           The syntax of a while loop in Python programming language is − while expression:
           statement(s)

           Here, statement(s) may be a single statement or a block of statements.
 The condition may be any expression, and true is any non-zero value.
           The loop iterates while the condition is true.
           When the condition becomes false, program control passes to the line immediately following the loop.
           In Python, all the statements indented by the same number of character spaces after a programming construct are considered to be part of a single block of code.
 Python uses indentation as its method of grouping statements.

+#### 2.For Loop
+It has the ability to iterate over the items of any sequence, such as a list or a string.

+            Syntax
+           for iterating_var in sequence:
+           statements(s)
+           If a sequence contains an expression list, it is evaluated first.
+Then, the first item in the sequence is assigned to the iterating variable iterating_var.
+           Next, the statements block is executed.
+Each item in the list is assigned to iterating_var, and the statement(s) block is executed until the entire sequence is exhausted.
 ## Day 3

 ## Day 4